danprince/danthedev.com/posts/2023-02-05-what-is-that-text-editor.md

 - The command palette (<kbd>⌘ shift p</kbd>) is ideal for discovering features and running tasks that aren't frequent enough to justify a keyboard shortcut.
 - Having a built-in fuzzy finder is a big deal.
 Emacs has projects like Helm, which the community builds around, but in Vim I've been through ctrlp.vim, fzf, telescope, and more.
 I think this is better as an editor feature.
 - [Tasks](https://code.visualstudio.com/docs/editor/tasks) are like Vim's `:make` on steroids.
-- The ecosystem lines up far better with the kind of work that I do, both in terms of editor support, and in terms of language specific extensions.
+- The ecosystem lines up far better with the kind of work that I do (mostly web based), both in editor support and language specific extensions.
-- TypeScript is better than Viml.
+- TypeScript is better than Vimscript.
 If you've spent much time with Vim's scripting language, then this is self evident.
 That said, writing VSCode plugins with TypeScript is still a long way short of the warm fuzzy feeling you get using Emacs lisp.
 - [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) is a great way to bring a browser view directly into the editor.
 This can be great for fast feedback cycles when writing text, or designing components.
 - [Live Share](https://visualstudio.microsoft.com/services/live-share/) is incredible.
 Invite another VSCode user into your session or vice versa, where they can connect as a concurrent editor, from their own copy of VSCode, complete with their extensions and configurations.
 - The workspace search and replace in VSCode is great.
 Even whilst I was struggling to switch to the editor full time, I would open up VSCode for search and replace tasks.
 Don't get me wrong, you can't beat `:%s/foo/bar/g` inside a buffer (I love that VSCodeVim has the incremental preview for this feature!) but this was always painful in Vim.
 - Mixed language support generally seems to be better in VSCode.
-I can get JavaScript completions inside script tags, snippets of SQL and GraphQL and CSS will lint and highlight correctly inside TypeScript.
+I can get JavaScript completions inside script tags.
+Snippets of SQL and GraphQL and CSS will lint and highlight correctly inside TypeScript.

-### What Do I Miss?
+### What Do I Miss From Vim?
 - Speed.
 At least on an MBP with an M1, VSCode is not laggy, but it's also not playing in the same league as Vim.
 This makes complete sense as part of the tradeoffs of building a text editor with web technologies.
 I still use Vim for many one-off tasks if I need to quickly edit text outside of my current workspace.
 Sometimes, I even use Vim inside VSCode's terminal.
 - My battery life.
 One of the biggest factors that delayed my transition to VSCode was the strain on my battery life.
 I indirectly mitigated this problem when I upgraded to a new Macbook, but reliably VSCode is one of the most energy hungry apps I run.
 - The editor is not as reliable.
 The editor slows down over a long enough sessions, but its unclear whether this is a performance regression with VSCode, or whether this is an extension leaking memory.
-As of this morning, VSCodeVim's <kbd>u</kbd> will short circuit after undoing one or two changes.
-Restarting the editor fixes it temporarily [^2].
-For a while <kbd>ctrl n</kbd> and <kbd>ctrl p</kbd> stopped navigating up and down in some lists.
+As of this morning, VSCodeVim's undo stack resets when you save a file [^2].
+For a few weeks between releases <kbd>ctrl n</kbd> and <kbd>ctrl p</kbd> stopped navigating up and down in some lists.
+You do not run into these kinds of problems with Vim.
 - `:help`.
 VSCode is undoubtedly friendlier than Vim, but the documentation is scattered and sometimes patchy.
 Being able to open detailed documentation for any feature by name, directly inside your text editor is something I miss.
 - I wish I could use workspace search and replace entirely inside a text buffer, rather than having to open the sidebar for that functionality.
-I said that this was painful in Vim, but once you're through the awkward step of generating a quickfix list of search results with `:grep vim *.md` and `:cfdo s/vim/emacs/gc` the user experience for previewing and confirming those changes is great.
+I said that this was painful in Vim, but once you're through the awkward step of generating a quickfix list of search results with something like `:grep vim *.md` and `:cfdo s/vim/emacs/gc` the user experience for previewing and confirming those changes is great.
 - Spellcheck.
 It's kind of incredible that Vim comes with a spellchecker and VSCode doesn't.
 There are extensions that provide one, but in my experience they're also slow and hungry, so I stopped using them.
 That's probably why you spotted some typos in this post.

 ### Farewell, Vim?
-As a tool, Vim isn't going anywhere for me.
+Vim isn't going anywhere for me.
 I use it on servers, I use it inside Docker containers and virtual machines, I use it for one off tasks when I can't justify starting a VSCode session.

 At the moment, I'm happy in VSCode and nothing is pushing me towards changing.
 For all my complaints about Vimscript, I'm also not wildy excited about the current state of the Neovim ecosystem and its transition to Lua.